welkin0/EPLDUpgraderDocs/docs/install.rst

 The ``standalone`` app is one that runs on a dedicated host/VM and makes remote connections to the APIC opposed to running as a container on the APIC.
-The resources for this app are very light, howeever, some users may still prefer to preserve the APIC resources and run on dedicated machines.
+The resources for this app are very light, however, some users may still prefer to preserve the APIC resources and run on dedicated machine.

 To execute in ``standalone`` mode, you need a host with docker installed.
 See the `Docker documentation <https://docs.docker.com/install/>`_ for installing docker on your host.